MarginaliaSearch/docs.marginalia.nu/content/3_configuration_options/3_ranking_sets/index.md

 * Adjacency CheiRank - This is a Marginalia Search specific algorithm that is similar to the Link CheiRank algorithm, but it uses a different graph.

-In practice you probably want to use the Link PageRank algorithm, as it is the most well-known, and the most well-tested.
+In practice, you probably want to use the Link PageRank algorithm, as it is the most well-known, and the most well-tested.

+(IMPORTANT UPGRADE NOTE:  In future releases, the manual selection of Algorithm will go away.
+The choice of algorithm will be made automatically based on whether you have provided a definition, and based on whether an adjacency graph has been calculated)

 The **Depth** parameter controls the size of the result set.
 Any domains not in the top N will be excluded from the ranking set.